infogulch/xtemplate/README.md

 > [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
 >
 > Add the content hash as a query parameter and responses will automatically add
-> a 1 year long `Cache-Control` header.
-This is causes clients to cache as long
+> a 1 year long `Cache-Control` header so clients can safely cache as long as
-> as possible, and if the file changes its hash will change so its query
+> possible.
+If the file changes, its hash and thus query parameter will change
-> parameter will change so the client will immediately request a new version,
+> so the client will immediately request a new version, **entirely eliminating
-> seamlessly sidestepping stale cache issues.
+> stale cache issues**.
 >
 > ```html
 > {{- with $hash := .StaticFileHash `/reset.css`}}